pco-bcp/build-db-container/README.md

 ## How to use it

+First copy your sql file into this directory (the actual root directory of this repo).
+It can have any name but must end with a .sql suffix.

-First copy your sql file into this directory, then run the build command similar to the example below.
+Then run the build command similar to the example below.
 This command will build an image with the given name and tag it as `latest` and leave it in your local registry.

 `docker build --tag ghcr.io/impact-canada/ici-database .`

+It's good to have the image tagged as both 'latest' and the date of the image.
+So let's add a date tag now.
+Use this command, with the current date:

+`docker tag ghcr.io/impact-canada/ici-database:latest ghcr.io/impact-canada/ici-database:2023-04-26`

-Next you push it up to the container registry.
+Next you push both images up to the container registry (it's actually the same image with two tags).
 In this example we will use the GitHub Container Registry at ghcr.io.
 You need to log in first using your PAT (personal access token).:

 `echo "your-token" | docker login ghcr.io -u USERNAME --password-stdin`

-Now push it up:
+Now push them up:

 `docker push ghcr.io/impact-canada/ici-database:latest`<br>
+`docker push ghcr.io/impact-canada/ici-database:2023-04-16`<br>
 or<br>
+`docker push ghcr.io/pco-bcp/pm-database:latest`<br>
-`docker push ghcr.io/pco-bcp/pm-database:latest`
+`docker push ghcr.io/pco-bcp/pm-database:2023-04-26`

 ## To view your GitHub Container Registry